 3) What foods are available for OIT?

-4) Can OIT be done for more than 1 food at a time?
+4) Can OIT and SLIT be done for more than 1 food at a time?

 5) Should routine allergy medications be stopped before the first day procedure?